AnneKammenhed/togetherinlund/README.md

 I ran the W3C HTML Validator and W3C CSS Validator (Jigsaw) a number of times and there was a couple of issued that I wasn't able to correct.
 For the hero image the W3C HTML Validator sais "Section lacks heading.
 Consider using h2-h6 elements to add identifying headings to all sections, or else use a div element instead for any cases where no heading is needed."
 I added a div-element so the section.
 Another issue that turned up in testing is the link to youtube.
 I tried some different options.
 The W3C HTML Validator sais that "The frameborder attribute on the iframe element is obsolete."
 However I was not able to fix it so the link is still in html.

 The W3C CSS Validator came back with a warning about the imported fonts.

+The favicon does not display in the deployed site.
 _______________________

 <h2>Deployment</h2>
-The site and the code is available here:
+The site is available here:

 https://github.com/AnneKammenhed/togetherinlund

+The code is available here:

 https://annekammenhed.github.io/togetherinlund/index.html